-Another reason would be if your current set of irons are out of date.
+Another reason would be if your current set of golf irons are out of date.
 Now, golf clubs aren’t like smartphones where you need to upgrade every couple of years.

 Newer irons, for example, are often a degree or two less in loft than older models which provide greater distance, but with modern technology implemented, still generate the same height.

 This perhaps seems like the least important reason, but if you don’t like the clubs you already have and you don’t feel they are helping your game, then it might be time for a change!

 Golf Irons for mid-handicappers to avoid

 As a general rule, any clubs that are “blades” or “muscle backs”, or are called “Pro”, “Tour” or “players irons” should be avoided by mid-handicappers.

 Muscle back irons, commonly known as blades, have no cavities and instead have solid metal backs.
 This significantly reduces the sweet spot on the club, making the ball more difficult hit accurately.

-Oppositely, a cavity-back iron set, therefore allows you to get more height on your shots and produce less spin, while thinly-hit shots can still get in the air.
+Oppositely, a cavity-back iron set, therefore allows you to get more height on your best golf shots and produce less spin, while thinly-hit shots can still get in the air.
 This is what it means when you hear about club forgiveness.

 Also, the hosel on blades is not offset, which allows players of very good abilities to shape their shots.